kmatassa/sample-server/README.md

 it makes sense where illustration is not as beneficial.

 - start
-  - spin 1 thread to start processing loop with socket wait
+  - spin 1 thread to start http-server's processing loop with a socket wait
-    - for each request
+    - for each incoming connection
-      - use a fixed size thread pool to service each request
+      - utilize a thread to service, instances of which are managed using a fixed size thread pool
-        - within a request, service either just 1 or multiple HTTP requests based on keep-alive
+        - service 1 or multiple HTTP requests based on keep-alive

 This supports both cases where the application is being run in standalone mode where one manually hits the server as described above, or as part of the test suite where the test suite initializes by starting the server and follows this by executing the suite.